tasriyan/Knara.SourceGenerators.DesignPatterns/Mediator/README.md

 ## Bottom Line

-This generator solves a specific problem: **safely introducing mediator patterns to existing codebases** while supporting modern CQRS development.
-It's a bridge tool, not an end destination.

-If you're building new applications, use MediatR.
-If you're modernizing legacy systems and need both safety and performance, this generator provides a practical path forward.
+Consider this a stepping stone toward full mediator adoption rather than a permanent architectural decision.

 ---

-*Consider this a stepping stone toward full mediator adoption rather than a permanent architectural decision.*